 Application Instructions: To create an application for this program, please click the “Start an Application” button.
 If you are on a computer, this will be in the upper right hand of the screen, and if you are on your mobile phone, it will be at the bottom.
 You will be brought to the login page, where you can create an account.
 Please take the following steps:

 - Choose “I do not have login credentials to this site.”

 - Choose “I am not currently registered at an institution.
 You are not yet a UO student, and therefore should not plan on using any UO information.

 - Fill out the following form requesting your name, date of birth, gender, and email.

 When you submit this form, an account will be generated for you, and an email will be sent to you with your login and password information.
 If at any point you have issues with this process, please contact firstname.lastname@example.org.

-You will have your own single study bedroom and share bathrooms with other residents.
-All single rooms have a hand basin, fitted furniture consisting of bed (including linens), desk, chair, and extensive storage for clothes and books.
+You will have your own single study and share bathrooms with other residents.
+All single rooms have a hand basin, fitted furniture consisting of a bed (including linens), desk, chair, and storage for clothes and books.
 Rooms are fitted with a telephone, Wi-Fi, and data socket.

 The residence hall has study rooms, lounges, a computer lab, and laundry facilities available to students.
 Daily breakfast is included in the program fee and is taken in the hall's cafeteria.
 Shared refrigerators, microwaves, and kettles are also available in the hall common areas and there are grocery stores and restaurants within walking distance.